 Editor’s note: Ashley Balasko is the writer’s roommate.
-This story also appeared in Vol. 9, Issue 2 of Backdrop magazine.

 A cool autumn breeze rustles the tops of the trees and nudges the current of Lake Snowden, producing a gentle hush on the mountainside of Albany, Ohio.
 It’s Sept.
 11, the first day of the annual Ohio Pawpaw Festival and the atmosphere is serene.
 Artists are scattered among a sea of green, prepared to show off their craftsmanship to people from all over Southeastern Ohio.
 But one vendor comes to events such as these with an entirely different incentive.